mahiuthra17-cpu/expense-tracker/README.md

 # Expense Tracker

 ## Project Overview
 This project is a simple Expense Tracker developed using Java.
-It allows users to record daily expenses, view all recorded expenses, and calculate the total amount spent through a menu-driven console application.
-The project demonstrates the fundamentals of Object-Oriented Programming (OOP) and Java programming concepts.
+It allows users to add daily expenses, view all recorded expenses, and calculate the total amount spent through a menu-driven console application.
+This project is designed to demonstrate the basic concepts of Java and Object-Oriented Programming (OOP).

 ## Technologies Used
 - Java